Hasselblad X1D II vs Nikon P950

 Studio photographers will appreciate that the Hasselblad X1D II (unlike the P950) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Travel and landscape photographers will find it useful that the X1D II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 Both the X1D II and the P950 are recent models that are part of the current product line-up.
 The X1D II replaced the earlier Hasselblad X1D, while the P950 followed on from the Nikon P900.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Hasselblad X1D II Manual (free pdf) or the online Nikon P950 Manual.
+Further information on the features and operation of the X1D II and P950 can be found, respectively, in the Hasselblad X1D II Manual (free pdf) or the online Nikon P950 Manual.